wp-plugins/allow-html-in-category-descriptions/readme.txt

 1. **Subject Line:** Question: WordPress Plugin: Allow HTML in Category Descriptions
 1. **Donations:** https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SGS5KSM9N4D3Y

+== Screenshots ==

+1. Adding HTML code to the category description
+1. A preview of the category description in the category list admin screen
+1. What the category looks like on the front-end if your theme supports it (here shown with the Twenty Fourteen theme)

 == Changelog ==

 = 1.2.1 =